-Financial instruments are initially recognized at fair value with the addition/reduction of transaction costs except for instruments current recognized at fair value via profit/loss for which transaction costs are instead expensed as they occur.
-Accounts receivables (without any material financing components) are initially valued at the transaction price determined according to IFRS 15.
+Financial instruments are initially recognized at fair value with the addition/reduction of transaction costs except for instruments current recognized at fair value via profit/loss for which transaction costs are instead

 Classification and following valuation of financial assets

 Financial assets are initially classified as valued at accrued acquisition value, at fair value via other comprehensive income or at fair value via profit/loss.
 How the Group's various holdings of financial assets are classified is described below.